Lucas Pouille: 2021-23: Return after hiatus due to surgery, out of top 600, back to Majors

 After Wimbledon, Pouille competed at the Hamburg Open.
 He was eliminated in the first round by fifth seed Dušan Lajović.
 In Umag, he lost in the first round to seventh seed and eventual champion, Carlos Alcaraz.
 At the Generali Open Kitzbühel, he was defeated in the first round by eventual finalist Pedro Martínez.

 Coming through qualifying at the Winston-Salem Open, Pouille was eliminated in the second round by third seed Dan Evans.
-At the US Open, he was beaten in the first round by Albert Ramos Viñolas.
+At the 2021 US Open, he was beaten in the first round by Albert Ramos Viñolas.

-After his early exit from the US Open, Pouille competed at the Cassis Open Provence.
+After his early exit from the 2021 US Open, Pouille competed at the Cassis Open Provence.
 Seeded fifth, he reached the final where he lost to top seed Benjamin Bonzi.
-Seeded sixth at the Open de Rennes, he reached the quarterfinals where he fell to second seed, defending champion, and compatriot, Arthur Rinderknech.
-Playing as a wildcard at the Moselle Open, he was defeated in the second round by top seed and eventual champion, Hubert Hurkacz.
+Seeded sixth at the Open de Rennes, he reached the quarterfinals where he fell to second seed, defending champion, and compatriot Arthur Rinderknech.
+Playing as a wildcard at the Moselle Open, he was defeated in the second round by top seed and eventual champion Hubert Hurkacz.

 Before the last Masters 1000 of the year, Pouille went back to play a couple of Challengers but did not find a way to really get going.
-He fell in the second round in Orléans against Richard Gasquet and in the second round in Mouilleron Le Captif against Elias Ymer whom he had just beaten in Orléans.
+He fell in the second round in 2021 Open d'Orléans against Richard Gasquet and in the second round of the 2021 Internationaux de Tennis de Vendée in Mouilleron-le-Captif, France against Elias Ymer whom he had just beaten in Orléans.

 Pouille played the last match of his season as a wildcard at the 2021 Rolex Paris Masters then, losing in the first round of the qualifying draw against Lorenzo Musetti.

+He received wildcards for the 2022 Australian Open and for the 2022 French Open.

+Ranked No. 670 he qualified for the main draw of the 2023 French Open defeating Jurij Rodionov in the last round of qualifying.
+Next he defeated Rodionov again, who qualified as a lucky loser, to reach the second round.